-Grade Definition

 Grade Point

-Equivalent
+Grade Definition Equivalent

-A+ 90 - 100%

-Α 80 - 89% 4.00
+A+ A 90 - 100% 80 - 89% 4.00

 В 70 - 79% 3.00

 С 60 - 69% 2.00

 D 50 - 59% 1.00

 F (Fail) 49% and below 0.00

-. (.
-3) , 0.00

-CR (Credit) Credit for diploma requirements has been
+CR (Credit) Credit for diploma requirements has been awarded.

-, awarded.

 S Satisfactory achievement in field /clinical

 placement or non-graded subject area.

 U Unsatisfactory achievement in

+field/clinical placement or non-graded

-• field/clinical placement or non-graded
+field/clinical placement or non-graded

 subject area.

-Χ A temporary grade limited to situations
+Х A temporary grade limited to situations

-7 with extenuating circumstances giving a

-student additional time to complete the

-requirements for a course.

-NR Grade not reported to Registrar's office.

-W Student has withdrawn from the course
+- with extenuating circumstances giving a student additional time to complete the requirements for a course.
+NR Grade not reported to Registrar's office. - W Student has withdrawn from the course without academic penalty.

-v v

-without academic penalty.